Trees Dallas: Nirvana Trees incident

 On October 19, 1991, Nirvana played an infamous set at Trees to a completely sold out crowd.
 As the show was booked before the band released their breakout hit album, Nevermind, the venue was not large enough to accommodate the number of fans that came.
 Nirvana's tour manager demanded last minute that Trees hire heightened security, as there was no barrier between the stage and the crowd.
 The show was documented by Brad Featherstone on the now infamous video tape, who was standing behind Novoselic's bass amplifier.

 Turner Van Blarcum was one of the security guards assigned to keep fans off of the stage, but once Nirvana's set began, fans began to bombard them.
-Kurt Cobain motioned for the fans to move toward the band as security tried to push the crowd away.
-Cobain then dove into the crowd, jumping off Van Blarcum's back.
-As Van Blarcum and other security tried to pull Cobain back onto the stage, Cobain struck Van Blarcum in the head with his guitar.
-Van Blarcum then punched Cobain in the jaw, and the other two bandmates confronted Blarcum.
+During the guitar solo for the song "Love Buzz", Kurt Cobain dove into the crowd from just behind Van Blarcum's back.
+Van Blarcum - in what was already a tense situation when earlier in the set, Cobain smashed his Fender Mustang guitar into the front of house monitor console, damaging the expensive piece of equipment which belonged to his friend - began to hold and push Cobain in an aggressive, ostensibly vengeful, frustrated manner, back into the crowd.
+Cobain then struck Van Blarcum in the head with the butt of his Fender Jaguar guitar, opening up a large, bloody gash.
+When Cobain got himself back onto the stage, Van Blarcum then punched Cobain in the head from behind and the other two band mates confronted Blarcum - with drummer Dave Grohl leaping from his drum stool, up and over his over sized rack tom and bass drum - while he was restrained from Cobain by other security members and fans.

-The audience erupted into madness, while Cobain stayed onstage, making noises with his guitar for a minute before throwing it into the band's drum set.
+The audience erupted into madness, chanting "Bulltshit!
+Bullshit!" while Cobain stayed onstage with his guitar squealing in feedback for a minute before throwing it into the band's drum set.
 Trees' staff approached drummer Dave Grohl and bassist Krist Novoselic backstage, asking them to return to the stage.
 They agreed but had to find Cobain, who was hiding in a broom closet.
 Trees' staff brought him to the stage to finish the show.
 Once the show was over and the band were in a cab, a heated Van Blarcum punched the cab's window, shattering the glass all over the band.
 Ultimately, the band paid for both Van Blarcum's medical bills and for damage done to the venue.